Agricultural Economics Department Extension CENTERS

-The Department of Agricultural Economics is home to eight centers each with a focus on different aspects of the agricultural economy and include:
+The Department of Agricultural Economics is home to ten research centers each with a focus on different aspects of the agricultural economy and include:

 - Purdue Institute for Family Business